docker-rpm-builder/docker-rpm-builder/README.md

 There are some prebuilt configurations for Centos+EPEL and Fedora at [https://github.com/alanfranz/docker-rpm-builder-configurations](https://github.com/alanfranz/docker-rpm-builder-configurations); those are available on [my docker hub page](https://hub.docker.com/u/alanfranz/) as well, so they can be used immediately out of the box.

 ## Gotchas
-* if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may fail with docker-rpm-builder.
-I'm investigating the issue.
-It's quite uncommon BTW.
+* if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may fail with docker-rpm-builder. **AFAICU it's one of mock's own strange behaviours;** docker-rpm-builder seems actually more similar to the 'real' rpmbuild.
-* dns default to public ones, will add an option for private ones.
-Right now you can just pass arbitrary docker options, so pass --dns and/or set your internal
+* dns defaults to public ones, usually Google ones on docker-engine default options.
+Since you can just pass arbitrary docker options, pass --dns and/or set your internal
-DNS in the docker config file.
+DNS in the docker config file if you need to access internal repositories.

+## Contacts

+If there's anything you'd like to discuss, feel free to open an issue or drop me an email at contactme@franzoni.eu .

 ## Thanks